A Local’s Guide to Visiting the Valley of the Temples, Sicily

 Alternatively, you can hire a private guide.
 In summer, you can opt for a guided tour by electric scooter (1 or 2 hours, € 55-75 per person, two persons minimum).
 The driving is easy and your guide will lead you around the park, answering your questions the whole way.
 Arrive early, as there are not many electric scooters available.

-Another option is to visit the Valley of the Temples at sunset, joining a sunset tour at 5:00 pm (€ 25 per person in addition to the entrance fee).
-From mid-July to mid-September, you can join an evening tour, starting at 6:30 pm and 9:00 pm.
+Another option is to visit the Valley of the Temples at sunset, joining a sunset tour at 5:00 pm.
+From mid-July to mid-September, you can join an evening tour, starting at 6:30 pm and ending at 9:00 pm.

 Which entrance: eastern or western?